shirish93/shirish93.github.io/_innovation/nepals-traditional-foods.md

 * **Promoting Regional Specialties:**  The focus on ethnic cuisines puts a spotlight on the unique dishes and ingredients specific to each region.
 * **Boosting Local Tourism:**  Tourists seeking culinary experiences will be drawn to different regions to explore the distinct flavors and cultural traditions associated with each cuisine.
 This will encourage them to travel beyond the usual tourist destinations and experience the diverse ecosystems and cultures of Nepal.
-* **Community Engagement:**  Local communities will be actively involved in documenting and preserving their culinary heritage, fostering a sense of pride and ownership.
+* **Community Engagement:**  Local communities will be actively involved in documenting and preserving their culinary heritage, creating a sense of pride and ownership.

 4. **Local Products, Global Recognition:**